arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Options.md

 The file `path-to-keyfile` must contain the encryption key.
 This file must be secured, so that only `arangod` can access it.
 You should also ensure that in case someone steals your hardware, they will not be able to read the file.
-For example, by encryption `/mytmpfs` or creating a in-memory file-system under `/mytmpfs`.
+For example, by encrypting `/mytmpfs` or creating an in-memory file-system under `/mytmpfs`.
 The encryption keyfile must contain 32 bytes of random data.

 *--encryption.key-generator path-to-my-generator*